-If your skin reacts easily to cosmetic treatments or struggles with irritation, the LHA Peel offers a gentler alternative.
-Also called the lala peel, this resurfacing treatment originated in South Korea and is now available at Heart Aesthetics Hobart as a safe option for sensitive skin.
+If your skin reacts easily to cosmetic treatments, the LHA Peel is used as a gentler option.
+Also called the lala peel, this resurfacing treatment was developed in South Korea and is offered at Heart Aesthetics Hobart for sensitive or reactive skin.

-The lala peel is often part of the Glass Skin Facial, a treatment designed to achieve a smooth, hydrated finish.
-It supports the skin barrier rather than stripping it, and rarely causes redness, flaking, or downtime, making it ideal for Tasmania’s colder, drier climate.
+The lala peel is often included within a glass skin facial to support a smooth, hydrated appearance.
+It is planned to support the skin barrier rather than strip it and is usually well tolerated in Tasmania’s colder, drier climate.

 Quick Answers About the LHA Peel